-Filter Passband Control
+Filter Passband / Squelch Control

-Tapping FIL places the KX2 in FIL ADJ mode.
-In this mode, the \bigcirc AF/MON and \bigcirc KYR/MIC knobs can be used to adjust the filter passband as described below.
-Settings are stored per-mode.
+In FM mode, tapping FIL temporarily assigns the AF/MON knob to squelch.
+In all other modes, tapping FIL places the KX2 in FIL ADJ mode.
+The AF/MON and KYR/MIC knobs can then be used to adjust the filter passband per-mode as described below.

-The passband graphic shows an approximation of the width and centering of the current filter.
-The example below shows a medium-width filter that is centered (not shifted):
+The passband graphic shows the width and centering of the current filter.
+The example below shows a mediumwidth filter that is centered (not shifted):